jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2019.md

 ### Meeting People

 - The key to good conversation: get the other person talking about things __they deeply care about__ and ask questions.
 You are providing to them a safe environment to explore, refine, and correct their ideas.
 In return, you get to learn something about them and the world.
 Explore your shared reality together.
-- It will be a long time before video communication comes close the emotional bandwidth of having a long, in-person conversation over a few drinks at a quiet bar.
+- It will be a long time before video communication comes close to the emotional bandwidth of having a long, in-person conversation over a few drinks at a quiet bar.
 - Just say hi.

 {{< figure src="/year-in-review-2019/smoking.png" caption="A 1930 Lucky Strike advertisement.
 Source: History.com" position="center" height="500" width="300" attr="https://www.history.com/news/cigarette-ads-doctors-smoking-endorsement" >}}